Home

 Casa Bianca Missionary Baptist Church

-The Casa Bianca Missionary Baptist Church was established in 1872 on former Casa Bianca plantation land.
-Five trustees – Alfred Williams, William McGuire, Isham Nelson, Anthony Robinson, and Tony Robinson – signed the deed creating the church.
-Alfred, William, and Isham had been enslaved at Casa Bianca, and William was one of the children sold by Monroe to Florida.
+Five trustees – Alfred Williams, William McGuire, Isham Nelson, Anthony Robinson, and Tony Robinson – signed the deed creating the church in 1872 on former Casa Bianca plantation land and in close proximity to the plantation house.
+Alfred, William, and Isham had been enslaved at Casa Bianca, and William was a toddler when sold by Monroe to Florida.
 Anthony and Tony Robinson (its yet unknown how or if they were related to each other) lived nearby [Tony Robinson (b.~1841) and his wife Margaret lived a few doors down from Isham Nelson and David Straws, the first pastor of Casa Bianca Missionary Baptist Church, according to the 1870 census.
 Anthony Robinson (b.~1835) was a single man and lived in that same census township].

 Casa Bianca Missionary Baptist Church